Alabama vs San Diego State Players to Watch - Sweet 16

 Alabama's Last Game

-In its previous game, Alabama topped Maryland on Saturday, 73-51.
-Jahvon Quinerly scored a team-high 22 points (and added two assists and two boards).
+In its most recent game, Alabama defeated Maryland on Saturday, 73-51.
+Its leading scorer was Jahvon Quinerly with 22 points.

 |Name